mehulagg/gitlab/doc/topics/git/troubleshooting_git.md

      sudo gitlab-ctl reconfigure
      ```

-Please note: These options are NOT mutually exclusive.
-For example: If a repository has a very long history and no large files, the depth should do the trick.
+For example, if a repository has a very long history and no large files, changing
-However, if a repository has very large files, even a depth of 1 may be too large, thus requiring the `postBuffer` change.
+the depth should fix the problem.
+However, if a repository has very large files,
+even a depth of 1 may be too large, thus requiring the `postBuffer` change.
-Meanwhile, if you increase your local `postBuffer` but the NGINX on the back end is still too small, the error will persist.
+If you increase your local `postBuffer` but the NGINX value on the backend is still
+too small, the error persists.

-That said, modifying the server is not always an option and introduces more potential risk.
-Therefore, local changes should be attempted first.
+Modifying the server is not always an option, and introduces more potential risk.
+Attempt local changes first.